julox/Numo/README.md

     | 2  4  6  8 |

-You can also use  `no.linspace()`  to create an matrix with values that are spaced linearly in a specified interval:
+You can also use  `no.linspace()`  to create a matrix with values that are spaced linearly in a specified interval:

 	declare
 		a t_matrix;